bobanko/wix-meido-order-list/README.md

 # wix-meido-order-list

-Meido easier food order list for WIX
+More convenient (than meido) food order daily list for WIX 🥗Easier to find your dish 🍔